StiveMan1/PSS-4/README.md

 # PSS-4

-This code for passengers with using Passenger Gateway
+This code for passengers with using Driver Gateway

-Passenger Gateway command in console line :
+# Driver Gateway command in console line :

 login - for login in account